vlfeat/matconvnet/doc/site/docs/install.md

                    'enableCudnn', 'true', ...
                    'cudnnRoot', 'local/') ;

-MatConvNet is now compiled with CuDNN support.
-When starting MATLAB, however, do not forget to point it to the paths of both the CUDA libraries as well as the CuDNN ones.
-On a Mac terminal, this may look
+MatConvNet is now compiled with cuDNN support.
+When starting MATLAB, however, do not forget to point it to the paths of both the CUDA and cuDNN libraries.
+On a Mac terminal, this may look like:
-like:

     $ cd <MatConvNet>
     $ LD_LIBRARY_PATH=/Developer/NVIDIA/CUDA-6.5/lib:local /Applications/MATLAB_R2014b.app/bin/matlab

+On Windows, copy the CUDNN DLL file `<Cudnn>/cudnn*dll` (or from wherever you unpacked cuDNN) into the `<MatConvNet>/matlab/mex` directroy.

 ### Compiling `vl_imreadjpeg`
 <a name='jpeg'></a>